arupmondal-cs/Crypto-Research/README.md

 * Building a Dynamic Time Lock Puzzle.
 * Writing a SoK (Review or Survey) paper on Intel SGX Attack.
-* Creating Leakage Resilient Homomorphic Secret Sharing.
+* Building a Leakage Resilient Homomorphic Secret Sharing Scheme.
+* Construct an efficient PPML scheme.